vectordotdev/vector/docs/specs/instrumentation.md

 ### Errors

 As described in the [events](#events) section, all errors must emit as events to drive log and metric emission.
-Because errors can be transient and recoverable, errors MUST be able to log at warning and error levels to distinguish these types of errors:

-* MUST emit at the [error level](#error-level) if the error requires user attention, otherwise the error MUST emit at the [warning level](#warning-level)
-  * Retryable errors, such a HTTP request errors, MUST emit at the warning level if the request will be retried, otherwise it MUST emit at the error level.

-#### Warning level

-When an error event emits at the warning level it does not require user attention and, therefore, MUST do the following:
+Errors that are transient and recoverable MUST meet different requirements:

+* An error MUST be marked as recoverable if the operation that produced it can be retried.
+For example, a failed HTTP request that will be retried.
   * MUST log a message at the `warning` level
   * MUST NOT increment the any error-related metrics

-#### Error level

-When an error event emits at the error level it requires user attention and, therefore, MUST do the following:
+* An error MUST NOT be marked as recoverable if the operation that produced can not be retried.
+For example, a failed HTTP request that will *not* be retried.
   * MUST log a message at the `error` level
-* MUST increment error-related metrics
+  * MUST increment error-related metrics to alert the user

 ### Events